Goader/subtitles/README.md

-# subtitles
+# Subtitles
+Program based on MoviePy and Speech Recognition modules.
- Takes a video and adds subtitles to it
+Gets video file as an input, processes audio in it, and adds overlay with subtitles